Colour Stories and Crochet Memories

 Discover the “Around the World Square” Afghan Pattern

-Some weeks ago I had the pleasure to test another design by Pam Knighton-Haener from A Yarn of Serendipity.
+Some weeks ago I had the pleasure of testing another design by Pam Knighton-Haener from A Yarn of Serendipity:

-The pattern is available on Ravelry, and if you hurry, you can still get a 30% discount until the end of July.
+The pattern is available on Ravelry (link at the end of this post).
+If you hurry, you can still get a 30% discount until the end of July 2025.
 The discount also applies to all other patterns by Pam.
 It’s worth a look!

-For my version I used Hobbii Rainbow Cotton 8/6 from my stash.
+For my test-version I used Hobbii Rainbow Cotton 8/6 from my stash.

 Unfortunately, by now, some of them are discontinued in the 8/6 quality.